murb/workbook/readme.markdown

 	t['A2']
 	# returns <Workbook::Cel @value=1>

-Feature *to implement*:
+Feature *to implement*, get a single column:

     t[:b]
 	# returns [<Workbook::Cel @value=2>,<Workbook::Cel @value=4>,<Workbook::Cel @value=6>]

 ## Sorting

-Sorting leaves the header alone, and doesn't (shouldn't) complain about comparing strings with dates with floats.
+Sorting leaves the header alone, and doesn't complain about comparing strings with dates with floats.
 We're talking spreadsheet here.
+When classes differ the following (default) order is used: Numbers, Strings, Dates and Times, Booleans and Nils (empty values).

+	t.sort

 *To implement*:

+To some extent, sort_by works, it doesn't, however, adhere to the header settings...

     t.sort_by {|r| r[:b]}